Skip to content

 What Operating Systems Are Compatible with Google Earth?

-Mobile users can access Google Earth through dedicated apps for Android and iOS, which include many of the same features as the desktop version, such as 3D maps and Street View.
+Mobile users can download dedicated Google Earth apps for Android and iOS, which include most of the same features as the desktop version, including 3D maps and Street View navigation.

 What Are the Alternatives to Google Earth?

-NASA also offers a more user-friendly service, called EarthNow or NASA Eyes.
-Unlike Google Earth, you can't zoom in on the planet to visit it, but you can access a wide range of scientific information (like with NASA Worldview).
-From the menu, you can decide between multiple layers: satellites, air temperature, carbon dioxide or monoxide, chlorophyll, precipitation, sea level, ozone, and much more.
-EarthNow is also available as a mobile app.
+NASA also offers a more approachable service called EarthNow, or NASA Eyes.
+You cannot zoom into street-level detail the way you can with Google Earth, but you can access layers of scientific information covering air temperature, carbon dioxide levels, chlorophyll concentrations, precipitation, sea level data, ozone readings, and more.
+EarthNow is also available as a mobile app for on-the-go browsing.

 Google Earth